About

 In Nepal, on pilgrimage to Mt.
 Kailash (2016)

-Currently I’m teaching at Denison University as a Visiting Assistant Professor in International Studies and the Writing Program.
-Prior to that I was a Lecturer in the department of Comparative Religion and Humanities at CSU, Chico.
-Before CSU Chico I was a Visiting Assistant Professor at Grand Valley State University (GVSU), teaching in the Department of Area and Global Studies.
-I worked for many years at the India China Institute in New York before that, where I coordinating international research programs with scholars, activists, and practitioners from India, China, Nepal, Tibet and the US.
-These projects ranged from work on sacred landscapes, everyday lived religion and cultural change in mountain communities to developing mentoring and academic support for emerging scholars working on issues of prosperity and inequality in India and China.
+During grad school I had the great opportunity to work at the India China Institute, where I coordinating international research programs with scholars, activists, and practitioners from India, China, Nepal, Tibet and the US.
+These projects included working on sacred landscapes, everyday lived religion and cultural change in mountain communities, developing academic support and mentoring for emerging scholars from China and India, and much more.
 I also led a digital mapping project on sacred landscapes, with a focus on Mount Kailash in western Tibet, and helped with the publication of a series of folk story collections from the Himalayas.
+Once that project ended I took it over as a side project, and you can learn more about the Sacred Landscape Mapper project here.

-I’ve been involved with social movement since the mid 1990s, and I bring a passion for social justice work into my teaching and research.
+I’ve been involved with social movement since the mid-1990s, and I bring a passion for social justice work into my teaching and research.
 I’ve served on university social justice committees, investment advisory committees, community public access media boards, and several national activist or student organizing groups over the years.
 I’ve learned a great deal in the process of doing all this, and apparently enjoy politics enough to study it for a living!

 I’ve always loved to write.
 You can read some of my work in various forums over the years in the New School Free Press, on Public Seminar, and as a Contributing Scholar at State of Formation–in addition to my blog posts here.
 I also produce occasional multimedia side projects with rv media.
 You can see some of those projects on YouTube.
 Most recently I’ve been exploring the world of online radio with my End of the World podcast show, which you can listen to here.